 Contact Experienced California Employment Discrimination and Harassment Attorneys

-For more information or if you have been the victim of employment discrimination and/or harassment, contact the experienced labor law attorneys at Guardian Litigation Group.
+For more information or if you have been the victim of employment discrimination and/or harassment, contact our Irvine discrimination attorneys at Guardian Litigation Group.
 We have the tools and legal experience necessary to protect you and bring your employer to justice.
 Our Mission is to provide unparalleled legal services for our clients.
 We can be reached via our contact page or by phone at (949) 312-4226.